inca/cx-site/src/main/webapp/pages/orm.md

 ## Central abstractions   {#abstractions}

-Applications built with Circumflex ORM usually operate with following abstractions:
+Applications built with Circumflex ORM usually operate on following abstractions:

   * [`Record`](#record) -- wraps a row in a database `Table` or `View`, encapsulates the database access and adds domain logic on that data;